mit-rss/path_planning/README.md

 ## Submission
 You must submit your localization and path_planning packages together.
 If you chose to use the TA localization solution then include this in the submission, not your localization package.
 To ensure that your submission can be built and executed properly in the environment on the autograder, it is important you pay attention to the following:
+- Submission format:
-- Submission format: A .zip archive of your catkin workspace’s /src directory containing ONLY the /localization and /path_planning directories.
-If you get a ‘server error’ on Gradescope your submission may be too large.
+  - A .zip archive of your catkin workspace’s /src directory containing ONLY the /localization and /path_planning directories.
+If you get a ‘server error’ on Gradescope, your submission may be too large.
 Try deleting the .git directories in your packages.
-ROS package: The nodes implementing your particle filter, path planner, and pure pursuit algorithm must be called particle_filter.py, path_planning.py, and pure_pursuit.py.
+   - ROS package: The nodes implementing your particle filter, path planner, and pure pursuit algorithm must be called particle_filter.py, path_planning.py, and pure_pursuit.py.
 Also be sure that trajectory_loader.py is in your /path_planning/src directory as we will use it to test your pure pursuit algorithm.
 - Node parameters: Our Gradescope evaluation is only able to see the ROS params that the template code comes with.
-If you add more parameters (and fail to give them default values) we will not be able to set them in the Gradescope evaluation and your tests will fail!
+If you add more parameters (and fail to give them default values), we will not be able to set them in the Gradescope evaluation, and your tests will fail!
-- Topics: The “/trajectory/current” topic will be used to evaluate the path found during path planning, and to send a path to the pure pursuit algorithm.
+- Topics: The `/trajectory/current` topic will be used to evaluate the path found during path planning, and to send a path to the pure pursuit algorithm.
 The template code should already be set up this way, but just be aware.

 Apart from the usual ROS packages like rospy and tf2, the following Python packages will be installed in the autograder environment:
-- scan_simulator_2d
+- `scan_simulator_2d`
-- numpy
+- `numpy`
-- scipy
+- `scipy`
-- matplotlib
+- `matplotlib`

 Feel free to use these, but if you depend on other packages, be aware that your code will not run.
 Please let the staff know if there are any other packages you would like to see included.
 Please also keep in mind that the autograder will be running a stock installation of ROS Melodic on Ubuntu 18.04.
 Any hacks or modifications you may have performed on your personal installation of ROS will not be present in the autograder environment.

 ## Logistics and Setup
 Fork the skeleton code from here: https://github.com/mit-rss/path_planning

 Each node that needs to be implemented has a template python file and launch file.
 Each node has parameters set in the launch file and defined in the node code.
 If you add additional ROS parameters to your ROS nodes, be sure to give them default values.
 Our Gradescope evaluation is only able to see the parameters that the template code comes with.
-If you add more parameters (or fail to give them default values) we will not be able to set them in the Gradescope evaluation and your tests will fail!
+If you add more parameters (or fail to give them default values), we will not be able to set them in the Gradescope evaluation and your tests will fail!

 The RViz buttons are set up to publish to the following topics:
-- “2D Nav Goal” → /move_base_simple/goal
+- “2D Nav Goal” → `/move_base_simple/goal`
-- “2D Pose Estimate” → /initialpose
+- “2D Pose Estimate” → `/initialpose`
-- “Publish Point” → /clicked_point
+- “Publish Point” → `/clicked_point`

-NOTE: The path_planning ROS package is called “lab6”, so all nodes should be launched/run with this name (eg. roslaunch lab6 build_trajectory.launch).
+NOTE: The path_planning ROS package is called “`lab6`”, so all nodes should be launched/run with this name (eg. `roslaunch lab6 build_trajectory.launch`).

-## Path Planning
+## Part A: Path Planning
-In this section you will plan trajectories and display them in RViz.
+In this section, you will plan trajectories and display them in RViz.
 You will use RViz to publish a 2D pose specifying goal positions in your map.
 Then, your path planning algorithm will construct a collision free trajectory.
 To ease integration, make sure your inputs and outputs align between your path planning and pure pursuit modules.

-Path Planning Requirements (path_planning/src/path_planning.py)
+**Path Planning Requirements** (`path_planning/src/path_planning.py`)

 - This node must use the car’s current position as the starting point for the path planner.
 When testing and developing, feel free to use the ground truth pose of the car published to “/odom”.
 Remember, you can move the car around the map using the “2D Pose Estimate” button in RViz.
 - The goal position must be set using the “2D Nav Goal” button in RViz.
 - Create a simple path planner that will find collision-free paths in the current map.
-The code is set up to handle paths as geometry_msgs/PoseArray messages.
+The code is set up to handle paths as `geometry_msgs/PoseArray` messages.
-Once a trajectory is generated, you can visualize the path, start, and goal positions on the “\planned_trajectory\path”, “\planned_trajectory\start_point”, and “\planned_trajectory\end_pose” topics in RViz.
+Once a trajectory is generated, you can visualize the path, start, and goal positions on the “`\planned_trajectory\path`”, “`\planned_trajectory\start_point`”, and “`\planned_trajectory\end_pose`” topics in RViz.
 - (OPTIONAL) Implement both a sample-based and search-based planning algorithm.

 The planner should take as input a map, start location, and goal location.
 The output of the planner should be a trajectory.
-The trajectory should be specified in the map coordinate frame​.
+The trajectory should be specified in the map coordinate frame.
 Your team will decide how to design your trajectory.
 The choice of trajectory representation is up to you.
 Make sure that you discuss your trajectory representation as a team when you split up tasks!

 Here are a few options for representation of a trajectory: